haproxytech/kubernetes-ingress/documentation/controller.md

 ***

 ### `--configmap-errorfile`

-  > :construction: this is only available from next version, currently available in dev build

   Sets the ConfigMap object that defines contents to serve instead of HAProxy errors.
 As explained in the [haproxy documentation](https://cbonte.github.io/haproxy-dconv/2.0/configuration.html#4.2-errorfile) it is important to understand that errorfile content is not meant to rewrite errors returned by the server, but rather errors detected and returned by HAProxy.